victoria-prog/Foodgram-project/README.md

 # Foodgram

 ### Description
-"Foodgram" project collects recipes, published by users.
+An online service which collects recipes published by users.
+I developed the server-side logic for this application, connected it to the front-end through an API, and deployed it to a remote server.
+Technologies: Python, Django, PostgreSQL, Google Cloud, Nginx, Docker.

 ### About the author
 [Viktoria Kolomiets](https://github.com/victoria-prog)